buddhist-uni/buddhist-uni.github.io/_tags/dialogue.md

 illustration_center_x: 48%
 illustration_center_y: 42%
 illustration_caption: >-
-  Two monks talk to a Vietnamese nurse on board a US Navy ship.
+  Two Buddhist monks and a Vietnamese-American dental student lean on a hospital bed chatting while they wait for a doctor in 2010.
   (<a href="https://commons.wikimedia.org/wiki/File:US_Navy_100607-N-4044H-002_Iris_Vuong_speaks_with_Buddhist_monks_as_they_wait_to_be_seen_by_a_doctor.jpg">Eddie Harrison</a>, Public domain)
 image: https://illeakyw.sirv.com/Images/banners/Pemayangtse.jpg
 image_width: 2560